ivoyager/ivoyager/README.md

 ### Authors, credits and legal
 Copyright (c) 2017-2019 Charlie Whitfield.
 A list of authors, credits, and license information can be found in the "ivoyager" subdirectory of derived software projects and in the "ivoyager" submodule repository at https://github.com/ivoyager/ivoyager:
-* AUTHORS.md contains a full list of contributors to I, Voyager code and assets.
+* AUTHORS.md contains a list of contributors to I, Voyager code and assets.
-* CREDITS.md contains a full list of the sources of code and assets used and distributed in I, Voyager.
+* CREDITS.md contains a list of the sources of code and assets used and distributed in I, Voyager.
 * LICENSE.txt contains the I, Voyager license.
-* COPYRIGHT.txt contains comprehensive copyright and license information for code and assets used and distributed in I, Voyager.
+* COPYRIGHT.txt contains copyright and license information for code and assets used and distributed in I, Voyager.